TKTINC/true_asset_alluse/deployment/README.md

-# True-Asset-ALLUSE Production Deployment Guide
+# True-Asset-ALLUSE Deployment Automation

+**Autopilot for wealth with weekly income, annual growth, and perpetual peace of mind**

-This directory contains all the necessary automation scripts, configurations, and documentation for deploying the True-Asset-ALLUSE system to AWS in a production environment.
+This directory contains all the necessary automation scripts, configurations, and documentation for deploying the True-Asset-ALLUSE wealth management autopilot system to AWS in a production environment.

 ## 🚀 One-Click Deployment